Insurgency in Paraguay: Later developments

 Apart from the use of abductions EPP also engaged in cattle raiding, extortion, robberies and drug trade operations.
 The latter was facilitated with the aid of FARC; although EPP initially only extorted drug producers, reports indicate the presence of EPP's own marijuana plantations.
 An EPP communique denied any involvement in the drug trade, accusing the government of propaganda.

 In August 2014 EPP agents Albino Larrea and Alfredo Jara Larrea formed a splinter faction known as ACA.
 ACA's initial strength amounted to 13 fighters, but as many as five of their fighters were allegedly killed in clashes with security forces in September 2014.
 The ACA was rendered defunct by 2016 after the remainder of its militants were killed by the government in 2015.
 An additional EPP splinter faction formed called Ejército de Mariscal López (EML), some of whose members later reconstituted ACA in 2017.
+Having suffered a major defeat in 2021, the refounded ACA was described as a defunct group by mid-2024.

 In 2015 former comrade of the EPP founders and ex-member Cristóbal Olazar criticized the Paraguayan government for using the EPP as a resource, and not honestly trying to end their existence.
 He argues that the government use their existence as an excuse to expand government resources and corrupt officials participate in EPP drug trafficking.

 By 2018 the EPP began staging attacks against Mennonite communities located in areas strategic to marijuana trafficking.
 These areas are also contested by Brazilian gangs Comando Vermelho, and Primeiro Comando da Capital.